Out & About: Calling all interoffice envelopes, please!

 EVENTS, CLASSES & WORKSHOPS

 Cooking For One: Living alone is no reason not to cook healthy meals and eat well.
 Learn how to do just that at Cooking for One, a cooking class with a focus on teaching students how to make delicious recipes in smaller portions.
-The next Cooking For One class will be Feb.
-22 from 4:30 to 6:30 p.m. at the Harman Center, 101 N. 65th Ave.
+The next Cooking For One class is April 19 from 4:30 to 6:30 p.m. at the Harman Center, 101 N. 65th Ave.
 Cost is $10 and covers food and cookbook.
-Can’t make it on the 22nd?
-More Cooking for One classes will be held on March 15, April 19, May 17, and June 21.
+More Cooking for One classes will be held on May 17, and June 21.
 Registration required.
 Please call Nick Valadez at 509-574-6746 or email email@example.com.

 Calling a Code: If you need to call a code, please dial 8123 and not the operator.
 Your call will be answered and the code implemented immediately by calling 8123.